CaptainCrouton89/AlariaWiki/Azuros.md

 **Core Values**: Discipline, silence, respect, abstinance from pleasure

 - Various subsects of the Shogi Monastery practice there in different monk groups.
 Each is managed by a head monk, who is part of the [Council of the Silent Elders](Council of the Silent Elders) which looks over the [mountain](Mountains).
+Taught by a Rhea monk.
 - Families are raised in simple stone houses built on the side of the [mountain](Mountains).
 - A large percentage of the population have attunements to air, due to the high altitude of the mountains and powerful winds that blow by.
 - Demand full devotion.
 Greatest, most powerful are like jedis.
 Can walk on air, fly, call forth lightning.